signalfx/signalfx-agent/docs/advanced-install-options.md

 Before proceeding, you must install [.Net Framework 3.5 (Windows 8+)](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10).

-As an optional step, if you want to run non-default monitors, specifically **exec**, then you must run [Visual C++ Compiler for Python 2.7](https://www.microsoft.com/EN-US/DOWNLOAD/DETAILS.ASPX?ID=44266)
+As an optional step, if you want to invoke a Python script for non-default monitors, specifically **exec**, then you must have Python 3.8.

 To use the bundle:

 1. Unzip it to a directory of your choice on the target system.